-I am a project scientist and computational geneticist in the Department of Computational Biomedicine at Cedars-Sinai Medical Center in Los Angeles, CA in the lab of Jason Moore, Ph.D.
+I am a Research Scientist I and clinical informatician in the Department of Computational Biomedicine at Cedars-Sinai Medical Center in Los Angeles, CA.

 My main research focuses are: